Plippo/asus-wmi-screenpad/README.md

 ```
 Then repeat the steps above from step 2 on.

-### Major kernel updates
+## Major kernel updates
 After a major kernel update (e.g. from 5.8 to 5.10), DKMS cannot update the module automatically as the new kernel sources need to be downloaded and patched.
-In this case, please uninstall and reinstall the module as described above under *Removing or reinstalling*.
+In this case, please uninstall and reinstall the module as described above in the section **Removing or reinstalling**.